 Yes, absolutely.
 If you assemble your board with ECC DRAMs instead of using conventional DRAMs, you will immediately have the error-correction functionality.

 Fact is: DRAM components are not perfect.
 Some databits inside every DRAM will flip from 0 to 1 or from 1 to 0 from time to time.
 There are multiple analyses and statistics about how often bit-flips in DRAMs occur, but none of them can be used universally for all applications.
-One interesting research comes from the University Of Toronto and is called 'DRAM Errors in the Wild - A large scale field study'.
+One interesting research comes from the University of Toronto, which is called 'DRAM Errors in the Wild - A large scale field study'.
 This study monitored the DRAM errors in the thousands of systems of the famous Google server-farm for a period of 2 1/2 years.
 All those servers were surely perfectly air-conditioned, dust-free and protected from radiations of all kinds.
-Still they came to the result of 25000 to 70000 FIT (failures per billion device hours) of 'ECC correctable errors' per Megabit of DRAM.
+Still they came to the result of 25,000 to 70,000 FIT (failures per billion device hours) of 'ECC correctable errors' per Megabit of DRAM.
 This converts into an average of one single-bit-error every 14 to 40 hours per Gigabit of DRAM.